carstenbund/GS1-Print/README.md

 ## Default layout

-`DefaultLayouts.Gs1DataMatrixLabel` describes a 25×20 mm label with a 16×16 mm DataMatrix and a vertical text block.
+`DefaultLayouts.Gs1DataMatrixLabel` describes a 25×20 mm label with a centered 14×14 mm DataMatrix and a text block beneath it.
 Adjust the geometry by editing this class; all rendering stays millimeter-accurate.

 ## Dependencies